bacanabeatriz/android_app_mountain_festival-2024/README.md

 ## Development

-The app is developed using Android Studio, which is the official integrated development environment (IDE) for Android app development.
-It is written in Java programming language and utilizes various Android SDK components.

-To build and run the app locally, follow these steps:

-1. Clone the repository: `git clone <repository-url>`
-2. Open the project in Android Studio.
-3. Build the project using the Gradle build system.
-4. Run the app on an Android emulator or physical device.
+The app is developed using html, php, css, C, Python and integrations with Google Calendar, Google Maps and Sympla.

 ## Contributing

 Contributions to the Festival App are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue on this repository.
-If you would like to contribute code, please fork the repository, make your changes, and submit a pull request.
+If you have any feedback, suggestions, bug reports, or feature requests, please open an issue on this repository.
+If you would like to contribute code, this is not possible as it is my Final Project to CSX50.
+After it, I will open it to contributors.

 ## License

 The Festival App is released under the [MIT License](LICENSE).